Oneflow-Inc/DLPerf/reports/dlperf_benchmark_test_report_v1.md

-# DLPerf Benchmark Test Report V1.0
+DLPerf Benchmark Test Report V1.0

-This report summarizes the results of a series of tests performed in Aug, 2020.
+This report summarizes the results of a series of tests performed in Oct, 2020.

 ## Test Environment